coleenquadros/configuration/docs/app-sre/sli-recording-rules-via-performance-parameters.md

 We define two SLOs for volume using `latency_rate` rules above.

-* Read handler SLO definition expresses that the p95 of the latency should be under 0.5 seconds the 99.9% of the time
+* Read API SLO definition expresses that the p95 of the latency should be under 0.5 seconds the 99.9% of the time
-* Write handler SLO definition expresses that the p95 of the latency should be under 1 seconds the 99.9% of the time
+* Write API SLO definition expresses that the p95 of the latency should be under 1 seconds the 99.9% of the time

 ```yaml
 latency: